orbitmines/archive/projects/Project - Research towards Designs (2024).md

 ---

-Put the graphs setc at the top, invis lines, then draw them on hover, and maybe make surrounding stuff less visiable. ; context of how to apply somethig. ; minimap as ignorant ref
+- Idea for chyp-like functionaltiy: Put the graphs setc at the top, invis lines, then draw them on hover, and maybe make surrounding stuff less visiable. ; context of how to apply somethig. ; minimap as ignorant ref

 - Import arbitrary structure (drag/copy/paste)
 - Control